monquixote/gosudoku/README.md

 It's my first attempt at writing a Sudoku solver and a Go program so it's probably not a shining example of either.

+The project consists of a Sudoku solving library and simple command line application demonstrating use.

-It expects the file of Sudokus to be in the same format as the project Euler example and to be in the same directory named: "sudoku.txt"
+The application takes the path to the file of sudokus as the first argument and expects the file to be in the project Euler format.